senlin/so-clean-up-wp-seo/readme.txt

 = WordPress =

-Search for "SO Clean Up Yoast SEO" and install with the **Plugins > Add New** back-end page.
+Search for "SO Hide SEO Bloat" and install with the **Plugins > Add New** back-end page.

  &hellip; OR &hellip;